CescaNeri/cloud-epm-thesis/presentation-cloud-epm.md

 Another benefit regards its ability to support **strategic alignment** as, by integrating performance management with strategic objectives, organizations can ensure that day-to-day activities align with long-term goals.

-On the other hand, implementing and EPM solution cn an pose **challenges** for organizations, like, resistance to change, resource constraints or the need for a robust **technology infrastructure**.
+On the other hand, implementing and EPM solution can pose **challenges** for organizations, like, resistance to change, resource constraints or the need for a robust **technology infrastructure**.

 ## Oracle Cloud EPM Implementation